 - Alabama Kayak Law – Kayaks and canoes are considered recreational, non-motorized vessels in Alabama.

-- Motorized Kayaking Age – 12 to 13 years old and you need to pass a boater’s safety course and be supervised by someone who’s 21.
-14 years and up you can operate a vessel yourself with a boaters safety card.
+- Motorized Kayaking Age – You must be 12 to 13 years old and you need to pass a boater’s safety course and be supervised by someone who’s 21.
+Children 14 years and up can operate a vessel themselves with a boaters safety card.

 - Kayaking Alcohol Law – It’s illegal to operate a vessel with a blood alcohol level 0.08% or above.